kawangwong/handtracking_mouse/README.md

 <h2>Thanks</h2>

-I wanted to thank my classmate [Hector](https://www.linkedin.com/in/hector6921) for helping me troubleshoot some of the issues that I ran into regarding enumerable classes that are exist in this library and how data is placed.
+I wanted to thank my classmate [Hector](https://www.linkedin.com/in/hector6921) for helping me troubleshoot some of the issues that I ran into regarding enumerable classes that exist in this library and how data is placed.
 Hector is also exploring some of these applications now in the browser space as a result of looking at this project, so you should definitely check out his [work](https://github.com/hector6921).

 <h1>Disclaimer</h1>